jht1493/ICM-2020-Code/weeks/01_intro.md

 - A function name must begin with a letter (upper or lower case), followed by any number of letters, numbers or underscore characters.

-## Ex 1.2 question sketch draw_shapes_func
+### Questions

-- What happens if you repeatedly click on button Shapes?
-Why?
+- what happens if you repeatedly click on button Shapes? why?

-- What happens if you click on buttons Rect or Circle after button Shapes?
-Why?
+- what happens if you click on buttons Rect or Circle after button Shapes? why?

-## Ex 1.2 extend sketch draw_shapes_func

-- add or change shapes drawn in function draw_shapes

-- add other buttons to draw other shapes

 ## Ex 1.2 explore sketch draw_shapes_ui